omltcat/turbulent-flow/paper/paper.md

 # Acknowledgements

-We acknowledge insights and suggestions from Dr. Marilyn Lightstone and Dr. Stephen Tullis during the development of this program.
+We acknowledge the insights and suggestions from Dr. Marilyn Lightstone and Dr. Stephen Tullis during the development of this program and the preparation of this paper.

 # References